EdwinVW/dapr-apim-sample/README.md

 ### Start the application and APIM Gateway

-1. Open a Powershell terminal and go to the folder `src/deploy`.
+1. Open a Powershell window and go to the folder `src/deploy`.

 1. Run the script `start.ps1`.
 This script will create the following resources in the Kubernetes cluster:
     - A Dapr configuration used by all the sidecars